 In 2010, Shadi and Liz Arnita founded Welcome the Children as a 501(c)(3) organization.
 Rachel Belack had returned from a mission trip to Kenya and shared the struggles of the children in the Mathare slums with the Arnitas.

 In 2011, Welcome the Children formed its first Board and added AIC Zion School as its first partnership.
 Since then, Welcome the Children has supported the growth of AIC Zion School from 180 students in grades K-5 to 680 students in grades K-10.

 The funds we receive are used to break vicious cycles of poverty and to supply children with the means to thrive.
 We want to serve children who suffer from poverty by meeting essential needs that will benefit their spirit, mind, and body, equipping them with skills to become leaders and Christ followers.

 Spirit, Mind, and Body

 Meeting spiritual needs fills the gap between the mind and the body.
-It gives children hope through the transformative message of the Gospel, bringing joy that nothing else can offer.
-The students of AIC Zion School take a Christian and Religious Studies course as part of their curriculum, and they are surrounded by positive role models who emanate the love of Christ.
+It gives children hope through the transformative message of the Gospel, bringing purpose and joy that nothing else can offer.
+The students of AIC Zion School take a Christian and Religious Studies course as part of their curriculum, and they are surrounded by positive role models who emanate Jesus.

-We combat the effects of extreme poverty by giving children a chance to learn and grow into individuals who make a positive impact in their communities and their nation.
+We fight poverty by giving children a chance to learn and grow into individuals who make a positive impact in their communities and their nation.
 Each and every year, AIC Zion School students gain national recognition by earning top scores on the Kenyan national exams.
-School administrators across Kenya admire the success that disadvantaged children can achieve with the power of education backed by quality teachers.
+School administrators across Kenya admire the success that disadvantaged children can achieve with the power of Christian education promulgated by quality teachers.

 Fulfilling the material needs of children in desperate situations provides the freedom to look to long-term futures instead of worrying about where their next meal will come from.
 By supplying meals, vaccinations, and medical care, students can focus on their studies instead of their survival.